What Are Retained Earnings?

 A good way to evaluate a public company and its use of retained earnings is to compare its profit per share historically retained over several accounting periods with its growth in profit per share over the same period.
 If the profits are growing, the profits it's retained are being put to good, productive use.
 If profits per share aren't growing, that's a problem that requires further investigation.

-When considering retained earnings activity and what it says about a company may be simply this: is the company's share price consistently growing or has it remained stagnant?
+When considering retained earnings activity and what it says about a company, the conclusion may be simply this: Is the company's share price consistently growing or has it remained stagnant?
 If the share price, as is the case with Company B, keeps growing, that's a nearly certain indication that the retained profits are being put to good use.